daninnewyork/Bloodhound/README.md

 Calling `done` is what tells Bloodhound that it should attempt to gather up any timing data in the tree and persist it to any registered collectors.
-It also throws any unhandled rejections / exceptions so you know there's an error in your application.
+It also throws any unhandled rejections / exceptions so you know if there is an error in your application.
 (Otherwise, your app could end up in an inconsistent state.)

 Let's look at an example that combines the two new methods: